|Skip Navigation Links|

 Table P-1 Typographic Conventions

-The following table shows the default UNIX system prompt and superuser prompt for shells that are included in the Oracle Solaris OS.
-Note that the default system prompt that is displayed in command examples varies, depending on the Oracle Solaris release.
+The following table shows UNIX system prompts and superuser prompts for shells that are included in the Oracle Solaris OS.
+In command examples, the shell prompt indicates whether the command should be executed by a regular user or a user with privileges.

 Table P-2 Shell Prompts